Powered vs. Passive Speakers – Know the Difference, Meet Your Needs

 Powered Speaker Considerations

 Because powered speakers already have an amplifier system included in their construction, these types of speakers are extremely easy to set up right out of the box.
 Many models include other built-in features such as effects, compressors, and more to make one powered speaker virtually a standalone PA system!
-The amplifier component of powered speakers is designed to coordinate perfectly with the driver, and they also are simple to pair with powered subwoofers.
-Since you don’t need to connect any additional gear, they’re generally compact and portable—which makes them great for environments where space is limited, such as smaller live performance venues, outdoor presentations, or mobile DJ shows.
+The amp component of powered speakers is designed to coordinate perfectly with the driver, and they also are simple to pair with powered subwoofers.
+Since you don’t need to connect any additional gear, they’re generally compact and portable—which makes them great for environments where space is limited, such as smaller live performance venues, outdoor presentations, or mobile DJ gigs.

 However, powered speakers come in a more limited selection of sizes and styles.
 “What you see is what you get”—which can be great, but also means less flexibility if your sound system needs to evolve as your audio needs change.
-Also, the amplifier component takes up room inside the speaker’s build, sometimes at the cost of driver size.
+Also, the amp component takes up room inside the speaker’s build, sometimes at the cost of driver size.
 With a smaller driver, the clarity and precision of the sound might be affected.

 Passive Speaker Considerations

-The benefit to using passive loudspeakers is their customization options.
+The benefit of using passive loudspeakers is their customization options.
 You can mix and match components to fit the specific needs of any given project, which not only makes passive speakers ideal for people who like customizing their sound setup, it also makes it easier to adjust your setup over time, such as scaling to fit a larger space or adding surround sound.
 Additionally, because there’s more space inside the speaker’s housing, passive speakers can accommodate larger drivers for a more pristine, accurate sound reproduction.

 Because they don’t provide built-in amplification, passive speakers need external gear to be connected, including external amplifiers or stereo receivers, speaker cables, and possibly an outboard crossover or other signal processing gear.
-As opposed to powered speakers (where the amplifier and driver have been specifically optimized), there is no guarantee that the components you choose will work well together to produce the best possible sound.
-For assistance in tackling the complexities of passive speaker setups, contact the experts at SoundPro by e-mail info@soundpro.com or phone 800.203.5611.
+As opposed to powered speakers (where the amp and driver have been specifically optimized), there is no guarantee that the components you choose will work well together to produce the best possible sound.

 BEST USES FOR POWERED SPEAKERS